 Our straws are 1/2 ml, so a MOT10 is guaranteed to have between 5 – 9.5 million motile (moving) sperm, and 2 straws are the recommended minimum amount for a home insemination.
 If you would like more information on sperm straws and how much to order click here.

-We have the option of Anonymous or Non-Anonymous donors.
-Non Anonymous donors can be contacted at 18 by your child, but we do not disclose donor information to you at any point.
-An Anonymous donor cannot be contacted in the future by your child, so take that into consideration when choosing a donor.
+We have the option of Non-ID Release (formerly anonymous) or ID Release (formerly non-anonymous) donors.
+ID Release donors can be contacted at 18 by your child, but we do not disclose donor information to you at any point.
+A Non-ID Release donor cannot be contacted in the future by your child, so take that into consideration when choosing a donor.
 One of the benefits of using an FDA approved sperm bank is that all of our donors have signed away paternity rights, so you have no legal issues to worry about in the future.
 Read more here.

 2. Select Your Shipping Method:

 - 1) A regular nitrogen tank that lasts 7 days from shipping date.

 - 2) A large nitrogen tank that lasts 12 days from shipping date.

 When selecting your shipping method, keep in mind your location and how many days shipping is going to take.
 These options will appear near the end of the check out process, after you select your donor and are ready for purchase.
 View ‘how to handle your nitrogen tank’ here.